-Work involving dust must be organised appropriately in respect of health and safety.
+Work with chemicals must be carried out appropriately in respect of health and safety.
 When working with liquids, avoid spray, splashes or evaporation and wear suitable personal protective equipment.

 Storage of empty packaging

 It is forbidden to recycle empty packaging or hand it over to others.
 The empty packaging must be stored in the same way as if it were full or partially empty packaging.